MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.22.0 =
-31.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.
-Add caption and thumbnails for Videos in fslightbox.
+09.08.2023: Test with WordPress 6.3.
+But not a compplete 100% test.
+Currently not possible.
 04.08.2023: BugFixes in parseGPX.php.
 Change gpxparser to Class.
 Added the combination of all included routes and tracks.
 Updated PHP library
             phpGPX to version 1.3.0 from 07 / 2023.
+31.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.
+Add caption and thumbnails for Videos in fslightbox.

 = 0.21.0 =
 23.07.2023: New Release after testing.
 Bugfixes for MiniMasonry, LeafletMapClass.js, readImageFolder.php and CSS for Swiper Special Thumbbar.